Bringing runtime checks to compile time in Rust

 Other terms to know:

-• An array is a fixed-length collection of items of a single type, usually represented as [T; N] (where T is the item type, and N is the length.)
-Arrays cannot be resized.
+. - An array is a fixed-length collection of items of a single type, usually represented as

-• An array reference is simply a reference to an array, represented as &[T; N].
+is the length.)
+Arrays cannot be resized. - An array reference is simply a reference to an array, represented as

-• A slice (usually represented as [T], with T still being the item type) is a subsection of a larger collection, such as an array.
-Slices cannot be passed or stored directly - you can only work with references to them.
+still being the item type) is a subsection of a larger collection, such as an array.
+Slices cannot be passed or stored directly - you can only work with references to them. - Something being infallible means that it cannot fail.
+If it does, that’s a bug.

 Example 1: Slicing and indexing arrays/array references